akashjindal423/portfolio-dev/content/authors/admin/_index.md

 - Visitors
 ---

 Passionate, value-driven Consultant with 5+ years of experience assisting in delivering innovative solutions in various IT domains - Banking, Energy, Retail.
-Experienced in Manual & Automation Testing in both BDD &TDD methodologies along with a flair for adapting to new software technologies by the virtue of a self-starter attitude.
-Also, 12 months of experience in Business Analyst roles assisting in defining the scope and sizing of work, listing functional specifications while ensuring compliance.
+A certified Professioanl Scrum Product Owner & Azure Solutions Architect Expert with experience in Manual & Automation Testing in both BDD &TDD methodologies along with a flair for adapting to new software technologies by the virtue of a self-starter attitude.

 A blend of hands-on coding with extensive Agile/Scrum experience makes me suitable for technical and techno-functional roles across various domains.